PrairieLearn/PrairieLearn/docs/question.md

 Text in `question.html` can be set to only display in the "question" panel by wrapping it in the `<pl-question-panel>` element.
 This is useful for the question prompt, which doesn't need to be repeated in the "submission" and "answer" panels.
 There are also elements that only render in the other two panels.

-## Hidden staff comments in `question.html`
+## Hiding staff comments in `question.html`

 Please note that HTML or JavaScript comments in your `question.html` source may be visible to students in the rendered page source.
-To leave small maintenance notes to staff, you may prefer to use a Mustache comment that will stay hidden.
-Please refer to [this FAQ item](faq.md#how-can-i-add-a-hidden-mustache-staff-comment-in-my-questionhtml-source).
+To leave small maintenance notes to staff in your `question.html` source, you may prefer to use a Mustache comment that will stay hidden.
+Please refer to [this FAQ item](faq.md#how-can-i-add-comments-in-my-questionhtml-source-that-wont-be-visible-to-students).

 ## How questions are rendered